MhamadBelal/Movies-Library/README.md

 The program uses a JSON file to populate the movie object with data, and it listens for incoming requests on port 3000, and it uese the APIkey that exists in .env.sample file.

-the programm started to connect to my demo15 database
+Then, the programm started to connect to my demo15 database